kildom/zerotier-management-action/README.md

 ```

 In ZeroTier network, IP address availability not always guarantee that a network connection can be established immediately.
 You should use other methods to check it.
-For example, do `ping` or check for open ports.yword. |
+For example, do `ping` or check for open ports.

 ## Waiting for other members